chrismetz09/K8s-docs-mermaid/README.md

 ## Why should I use Mermaid?

+- Diagrams improve the clarity and comprehension of documentation.

-- Simple, inline code syntax.
+- Simple, inline code syntax that you can add to the markdown file.

-- K8s docs and native docsy theme support.
+- K8s docs support.

 - On-line live editor so you can create and edit figures.

-- Live editor generates a link for each figure.
+- Live editor generates a link beginning with for each figure.
 You can share this link to collaborate with colleagues on figure creation and editing.

 - Figure updates are simple: just open PR and edit the mermaid code in the respective markdown file.